Bulbasaur-Bud/JavaScript/README.md

 Enjoy your day Starbuck. -some tot from Praphan which you might not agree with

 this is all about the javascript from codecademy.

+Some of us born rich, some less rich.